 Don’t lie to yourself and say it’s not about the money because it is.
 Yes, you chose the service industry which means you must like helping people, too.
 Ultimately, you started your own business to give yourself the freedom to live your life, to be your own boss, and to make money.
 You can’t enjoy the first two goals if you can’t make money.

 Pricing your valet trash services is essential in achieving your community valet trash business’ success.
 For some that have failed, a proper pricing structure wasn’t put in place.
-Establishing your services pricing is one of the very first areas that needs to be addressed when starting your valet trash business.
+Establishing the pricing of your services is one of the very first areas that need to be addressed when starting your valet trash business.
 Fortunately, we can help with this tough task in our National Trash Valet Online Training System.

 With the right pricing strategy, and delivering unbeatable valet trash service, everything else will fall into place

 Failure 2: Mediocre Marketing